HB 7 – Relating to Legal Notices

-- Provide a sworn statement verifying that he or she investigated all asbestos trust claims and filed all asbestos trust claims he or she is eligible to file.
+- Provide a sworn statement verifying that he or she conducted an investigation of all asbestos trust claims and filed all asbestos trust claims he or she is eligible to file.

 - Identify all asbestos trust claims the plaintiff filed and provide all trust claim material.

 - Allows a court stay an asbestos action if the plaintiff did not file an asbestos trust claim he or she was eligible to file.

 - Allows a defendant to seek discovery directly from an asbestos trust and requires the plaintiff to provide all necessary permissions for the release of trust claim material and governance documents.